Riemann Zero Mean Curvature Examples in Lorentz-Minkowski Space: Introduction and motivation

-In the theory of minimal surfaces in Euclidean space, the class of non-rotational minimal surfaces constructed by a uniparametric family of circles contained in parallel planes has a remarkable role.
-These surfaces were discovered by Riemann in 1867 (\cite{ri}).
-At the same time, Enneper demonstrated that if a minimal surface is foliated by circles, then these circles must be contained in parallel planes (\cite{en}).
-Hence the examples mentioned above and the rotational minimal surfaces, namely, the plane and the catenoid, are the only minimal surfaces foliated by circles.
-In the literature these surfaces are called the Riemann minimal examples in Euclidean space (\cite{hm,wm0}).
+In 1867 Riemann constructed a family of non-rotational minimal surfaces in Euclidean space foliated by circles contained in parallel planes (\cite{ri}).
+In the literature, they are known as Riemann minimal examples and play a remarkable role in the theory of minimal surfaces (\cite{hm,wm0}).

-A natural question is to extend this type of surfaces in the Lorentz-Minkowski space $\l^3$.
-Immediately we find two main differences with regard to Euclidean space.
-First, in order to define the mean curvature $H$ of a surface in $\l^3$, the induced metric on the surface must be non-degenerated.
-Then there appear two types of surfaces, spacelike surfaces and timelike surfaces depending if the induced metric is Riemannian or Lorentzian, respectively.
-The differential geometry in each one of these surfaces is very different.
-For example, a spacelike surface with zero mean curvature satisfies locally an elliptic equation, similar with a minimal surface in Euclidean space.
-However, in $\l^3$ this surface is locally a maximum for the area.
-For this reason, a spacelike surface with $H=0$ is called a {\it maximal surface}.
-On the other hand, a timelike surface with $H=0$ has not a geometrical interpretation in terms of the `area'.
+When we extend this type of surfaces in Lorentz-Minkowski space $\l^3$, we find two main differences regarding to the Euclidean space.
+First, the mean curvature is defined only in those surfaces where the induced metric from $\l^3$ is non-degenerated, that is, for spacelike surfaces (Riemannian metric) and for timelike surfaces (Lorentzian metric).
+Both types of surfaces have different behaviors.
+For example, the Weingarten endomorphism is real diagonalizable for spacelike surfaces but it is not for timelike surfaces.
+On the other hand, spacelike surfaces with zero mean curvature share similar properties with the minimal surfaces of Euclidean space, for example, they have a variational characterization in terms of its area, being locally a maximum for the area.
+For this reason, spacelike zero mean curvature surfaces are called {\it maximal surfaces}.
+By contrast, it does not make sense to define the area of a timelike surface.

-The second difference is in the notion of a circle.
-In Euclidean space, a circle is a planar curve whose points are equidistant from a center point.
-It is clear that this definition can not be extended in $\l^3$ because of the existence of planes whose metric is degenerated.
-It is more convenient to say that a circle is a planar non-degenerate curve with non-zero constant curvature (\cite{lls,lo5}).
-Since there are three types of planes according to its induced metric, it deduces that there are three types of circles in $\l^3$: see Section \ref{sec2} for details.
-Definitively, the family of non-degenerate surfaces in $\l^3$ with zero mean curvature and foliated by circles in parallel planes is richer than the Euclidean case because we have six types of possibilities.
-This makes that its study presents many significant differences.
+A second difference comparing with the Euclidean context is the notion of a circle.
+In Euclidean space, a circle is a planar curve whose points are equidistant from a given point called the center of the circle.
+Such a definition can not extend to $\l^3$ because of the existence of planes whose metric is degenerated.
+For this reason, it is more convenient to define a circle as a planar non-degenerate curve with nonzero constant curvature (\cite{lls,lo5}).
+Since there are three types of planes according to its metric, there are three types of circles in $\l^3$: see Section \ref{sec2} for details.
+Definitively, the family of zero mean curvature surfaces in $\l^3$ foliated by circles contained in parallel planes is richer than the Euclidean case and this makes the interest to its study.